cavium-octeon-open-source/linux-octeon-progress/README.txt

 4e03dca MIPS: OCTEON: Change load address to waste less memory.
 	+++
+	depends on CONFIG_MAPPED_KERNEL that was introduced later in c06b1ca "MIPS: OCTEON: Add support for running kernel in mapped address space."

 b1d9a98 MIPS: Change sparsemem physical memory bits from 35 to 38
 	--- it has been increased to 48 in c46173183657bbdbe0d54a981c28807581648422